Pope Center Authors

 Jane S. Shaw

-Jane S. Shaw is president of the John W. Pope Center for Higher Education Policy until February 2015, when she retired and joined the Pope Center's board of directors.
+Jane S. Shaw was president of the John W. Pope Center for Higher Education Policy until February 2015, when she retired and joined the Pope Center's board of directors.
 Before joining the center in 2006, she was a senior fellow of PERC, the Property and Environment Research Center in Bozeman, Montana.

-Shaw is a past president of the Association of Private Enterprise Education, a national organization that promotes a better understanding of markets.
-She is a senior editor of Liberty magazine, editorial adviser to Econ Journal Watch, a member of the Editorial Advisory Panel of Regulation, and a member of the Editorial Advisory Council of the Institute of Economic Affairs (London).
+Shaw is a past president of the Association of Private Enterprise Education, editorial adviser to Econ Journal Watch, a member of the Editorial Advisory Panel of Regulation, and a member of the Editorial Advisory Council of the Institute of Economic Affairs (London).
 She is married to Richard L. Stroup.